-If you use this method for pumpkin pies, as we usually do, I recommend you drain all the water for 10 minutes in a colander to drain off the excess water.
+If you use this method for pumpkin pies, as we usually do, I recommend draining all the water for 10 minutes in a colander to drain the excess water.
 This way, the result is a denser puréed pumpkin than you would get from boiling the pumpkin.

 How to cook pumpkin in the microwave

-This cooking method is very similar to baking, but it saves you time and energy by using the microwave.
+This cooking method is very similar to baking but saves you time and energy using the microwave.
 However, I don't recommend it, because cooking in the microwave is just not healthy!

-If you decide to go for this method, just add cleaned pumpkin pieces on a microwavable plate.
+If you choose this method, just add cleaned pumpkin pieces to a microwavable plate.
 Add water at least an inch (2 cm) above your pumpkin so it won't dry out while cooking for about ten minutes or until tender.
 You can use this same basic style when making recipes that call for pureeing cooked pumpkins after boiling/steaming!

 How to cook pumpkin cubes